Best smart lights of 2020

 |

-Discuss: Best smart light bulbs of 2020 (plus switches, light strips, accessories and more)
+Discuss: Best smart lights of 2020 (LED bulbs, switches, light strips, accessories and more)

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.